Grace Weber

 Grace Weber (born June 28, 1988) is an American R&B singer, songwriter and producer from Wauwatosa, Wisconsin.
 She is currently based in Los Angeles, California.
-Over her career, she has written for and collaborated with artists featuring Chance the Rapper, Masego, Vic Mensa, Francis and the Lights, Westside Boogie and Towkio, as well as winning a Grammy Award.
+Over her career, she has written for and collaborated with artists such as Chance the Rapper, Masego, Vic Mensa, Francis and the Lights, Westside Boogie and Towkio, as well as winning a Grammy Award.
 Weber has performed on national television shows including Showtime at the Apollo and The Oprah Winfrey Show.

-After time spent at Capitol Records, Weber independently released her debut album, "A Beautiful Space", on June 11, 2021, which was executive produced by The Social Experiment.
-The lead single off the album "Feels Like Heaven" was released on February 12, 2021 and the second single "Thru the Fire" featuring American rapper, Chance the Rapper, was released on March 26, 2021.
-A deluxe version of the album was later released on October 27, 2021 followed by Weber's first ever headlining tour titled, "The Beautiful Space Tour".
+After time spent at Capitol Records, Weber independently released her debut album, A Beautiful Space, on June 11, 2021, which was executive produced by The Social Experiment.
+The lead single, "Feels Like Heaven", was released on February 12, 2021, and the second single, "Thru the Fire", featuring rapper Chance the Rapper, was released on March 26, 2021.
+A deluxe version of the album was later released on October 27, 2021, followed by Weber's first ever headlining tour, "The Beautiful Space Tour".

 Early life

 Grace Weber was born on June 28, 1988 in Wauwatosa, Wisconsin.
-Third of four children to Ralph Weber, a lawyer, and Patricia Mueller, a teacher, she grew up in a large and musical family.
-Her grandfather required each of his 10 children to learn an instrument, so she was exposed to music from a young age from that family heritage.
+The third of four children to Ralph Weber, a lawyer, and Patricia Mueller, a teacher, she grew up in a large and musical family.
+Her grandfather required each of his 10 children to learn an instrument, so she was exposed to music from a young age.

 At 12, she joined the Central City Youth Gospel Choir in Milwaukee and began singing gospel in earnest at churches and revivals around the city, as the choir gave her "instant validation that [her] voice could move people."

-In 2004, at age 16, she performed on the nationally televised Showtime at the Apollo in Harlem, NY.
+In 2004, at age 16, she performed on the nationally televised Showtime at the Apollo in Harlem, New York.
 That same year, she was asked to perform at soccer icon Mia Hamm and baseball player Nomar Garciaparra's wedding in Santa Barbara, California.

-In 2006, she was nominated for and became a Presidential Scholar for the Arts, through her receipt of the Silver Award in Popular Voice from the National Young Arts Foundation in the same year.
-As a part of the Presidential Scholars, Weber performed at the Kennedy Center shortly after.
+In 2006, she was named a Presidential Scholar for the Arts, as part of the Presidential Scholars Program, performing at the Kennedy Center.
+She is a YoungArts alumnus.

-Also in 2006, Weber attended New York University's Gallatin School of Individualized Study and created a major in Music Performance and Music Marketing with a minor in Studio Art.
+Also in 2006, Weber attended New York University's Gallatin School of Individualized Study, and created a major in Music Performance and Music Marketing with a minor in Studio Art.
 Weber graduated from NYU in May 2010.

 Music career

 Early career + initial projects: 2009–2015

 In 2009, in her senior year at NYU, Weber submitted a video of herself singing Aretha Franklin's "Natural Woman" to The Oprah Winfrey Show as part of its Karaoke Challenge.
-As one of the eight semi-finalists chosen from all entries, Weber performed live on the Oprah Show.
-Hosts included Billy Ray Cyrus, Gladys Knight and Ashford and Simpson.
+As one of the eight semi-finalists chosen from all entries, she performed live on the Oprah Show.
+Hosts included Billy Ray Cyrus, Gladys Knight, and Ashford and Simpson.

 In 2010, Weber was named a Spotlight Artist to Watch in Billboard.